 If you’re already a runner, and you have suggestions for new runners, please feel free to share your thoughts in the comments section!

-Check out our “How To” Series on Running, Part 2, where Melissa will bring you information on gear you’ll need for running and the Sisterhood to picks!
+Check out our “How To” Series on Running, Part 2, where Bari will bring you information on gear you’ll need for running and the Sisterhood to picks!